sav-che/TL-2/Authors/Danser, Benedictus Hubertus {std. Danser} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 56](https://www.biodiversitylibrary.org/item/103833#page/68/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 56](https://www.biodiversitylibrary.org/page/33259102) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Danser, Benedictus Hubertus {std.
 Danser}|first entry]] for this author

 ### Author

 \* Danser, Benedictus Hubertus (1891-1943), Dutch botanist, born 24 Mai 1891 at Schiedam (nr.
 Rotterdam), school master at Schiedam 1910, studied at the University of Amsterdam with cum laude 1921, teacher at a secondary school 1920-1925 at Haarlem, unsalaried university lecturer in plant geography at Amsterdam but went immediately to Buitenzorg (Bogor, Netherl.
-Ind.) with the Land's Plantentuin, returned 1929 to the Netherlands as professor at the University of Groningen. (*Danser*).
+Ind.) with the Land's Plantentuin, returned 1929 to the Netherlands as professor at the University of Groningen.
+**Abbreviated name**: *Danser*

 #### Herbarium and types